-The Church’s Feasts and Seasons 2019 – 2020
+The Church’s Feasts and Seasons 2020-2021

-Year A: The Year of Matthew’s Gospel
+Year B: The Year of Mark’s Gospel

 We follow a calendar based on a cycle of liturgical seasons including feasts and saints’ days.